DavidNiemann

 About David

 German conductor David Niemann is establishing himself as one of the most gifted conductors of his generation.
 Second prize winner of the 2015 Malko Conducting Competition, in February 2015 he was appointed Assistant Conductor at the Opéra Orchestre National Montpellier, where he worked alongside chief conductor Michael Schønwandt for the following three seasons.
-He is developing a broad mainstream repertoire and is equally a persuasive advocate of twentieth-century and contemporary repertoire.
+He is developing a broad mainstream repertoire and is equally a persuasive advocate of twentieth century and contemporary repertoire.

-Highlights of the 2023/24 season will include returning to the Royal Scottish National Orchestra to conduct the finals of the Scottish International Piano Competition, a full staging of the Mozart Requiem at Malmö Opera, with dancers from the Skånes Dansteater and choreography by Örjan Andersson, a revival of Elena Kats-Chernin’s Der herzlose Riese with Luxembourg Philharmonic and a regional tour with Orchestre de Picardie.
-The season will also see a return to Kammerakademie Potsdam and debut with Württembergische Philharmonie Reutlingen.
+Recent and forthcoming highlights incldue his Berliner Philharmonie debut with Ensemble Modern, as part of the Berlin Musikfest, alongside returns to the Orchestre de Picardie and the Royal Scottish National Orchestra.
+Recent projects with the RSNO have included conducing the finals of the Scottish International Piano Competition and their New Year regional tour.
+Other highlights include a full staging of the Mozart Requiem at Malmö Opera, with dancers from the SkånesDansteater and choreography by Örjan Andersson, a revival of Elena Kats-Chernin’s Der herzlose Riese with Luxembourg Philharmonic, a return to the Kammerakademie Potsdam and debut with the Württembergische Philharmonie Reutlingen.

 David is based in Berlin